What is 3D Animation? A Complete Guide to Tools, Techniques, and Applications

 2D animation is usually cheaper and easier to change.
 However, 3D animation provides a more realistic experience.

-This makes it great for businesses.
-They can use it for marketing videos, product demos, or educational content.
-Each has its pros and cons, so the decision about which type of animation to use depends on the specific needs of the project.
+This makes it a powerful tool for businesses—whether it’s for marketing videos, product demos, or educational content.
+But choosing the right type of animation depends on the project’s specific needs, as each approach has its own strengths.

 Why use 3D animation?